rootulp/cosmos-sdk/README.md

 1. The addition of a `SetTxDecoder` on tx config so that celestia-app can override the default tx decoder with one that supports decoding `BlobTx`s.
 1. The addition of a `start_time` to the vesting module's `MsgCreateVestingAccount` so that vesting accounts can be created with a delayed start time.
 1. The addition of a voter attribute to the `EventTypeProposalVote` event
+1. Allow celestia-app to override the default consensus params via the `init` command

 Modifications that need to be investigated:

 1. In server/util.go remove `conf.Consensus.TimeoutCommit = 5 * time.Second`
-1. In genutil/client/cli/init.go ensure that the node starts with DefaultConsensusParams
-    1. In server/util.go add DefaultConsensusParams on Context

 Modifications that make it easier to maintain this fork:

 1. Modify CODEOWNERS to Celestia maintainers
 1. Modify Github CI workflows to include `release/**` branches
-1. Modify Github CI workflows to not run some things
+1. Modify Github CI workflows to not run some workflows
 1. Delete cosmovisor

 Modifications that may be revertable: